Canadian hospital is latest to unveil new air traffic control center that’s expected to improve its efficiency by 40%

 Adding a digital Command Centre was a natural fit for HRH, not only because it’s recognized as North America’s first fully digital hospital, but also because the busy facility must serve a region representing more than 850,000 people.

 Peter Bak, the hospital’s Chief Information Officer says HRH needed to meet the challenges of caring for such a large population.
 “We’re at full capacity and we’re only going to see more and more patients through our front door.
 How are we going to deal with that?” he says.
-“We can’t just say, Sorry, you’re going to wait longer
+“We can’t just say, Sorry, you’re going to wait longer.
+That’s not acceptable.”

 The alerts and actions that come to life daily in HRH’s Command Centre are also intended to provide the basis for analysis and process re-engineering by staff throughout the hospital so that certain issues can be avoided altogether.